tempertemper/www.tempertemper.net/src/site/resources/2013-08-24--what-is-markdown.md

 So if the maker of the word processing software you use go out of business or decide to stop supporting the format you're writing in, your content is safe as you'll have saved it as a Markdown document.

 What's more likely is that you change the word processing software you use.
 I did, way back when I bought my first Mac.
 I had always used Word when I used Windows machines but Pages looked like a nice option when I bought my Mac so I invested in that (a _great_ decision, by the way!).
-Luckily Pages understands the .doc format so I could still access all of my old documents, but had it been the other way round I'd be stuck– Word (at least at the time of writing) doesn't support the .pages format.
+Luckily Pages understands the .doc format so I could still access all of my old documents, but had it been the other way round I'd be stuck – Word (at least at the time of writing) doesn't support the .pages format.

 Personally, I use a text editor called [Byword](http://bywordapp.com) to create and edit my articles.
 It has iPhone, iPad and Mac versions so I can begin writing a post on my phone on the way to the office and pick it straight up on my laptop when I sit down at my desk!

 Markdown allows you to open, edit and save a file in any word processor or text editor you like, then pick it up again in another!
 Flexibility is a wonderful thing!

 ## Future-proof